Azure/fta-customerfacingapps/ecommerce/articles/README.md

   * Using [Visual Studio Code](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-vscode-extension)
   * ...
 * After the various resources have been created, you only have to publish the `Relecloud.Web` project to the Azure Web App, and the `Relecloud.FunctionApp` project to the Azure Function App as explained above (the app settings for both are automatically populated)

-#### Add social logins
-> Allow users to sign in using their existing Microsoft, Facebook, Google, ... account

 #### Improve the search experience
 > Add faceting, filtering, scoring functions, ...